 If you heard stories from older engineers about hauling a suitcase of binders into the PE exam, that is no longer how the current NCEES computer-based exam works.
 The modern PE exam provides the approved reference handbook and the design standards listed in the official exam specifications electronically.
 Personal copies of books, printed standards, notes, binders, and marked-up references are not allowed in the testing room.

-Pick your PE exam and get a practical lookup map: relevant reference lanes, section families, search terms, and how to practice them.
+Pick your PE exam and get the simplified starter checklist: reference-family reminders, a few high-yield search terms, and a practice shortcut.
+Paid app users get the deeper topic-by-topic routing map, personalized lookup drills, and question-linked search cues.
 No fixed page-number promises, because PE standards and PDF editions vary by exam date.

-Generated from local PE practice/reference mapping.
-Section guidance only; always verify the official NCEES specification and supplied references for your exam date.
+Section guidance only.
+Always verify the official NCEES specification and supplied references for your exact exam date, especially around Civil design-standard transition dates.

 What NCEES Provides During the PE Exam